Gift (2000 video game): Development

 Phillipe Ulrich served as creative director over Cryo Interactive's games.
 Ulrich thought of the game concept ten years prior to its release and remained involved in its production.
 Development had been triggered by a conversation with Régis Loisel.
 Together, they devised the characters, world, and plot, infusing it with Loisel's unique art style.
 The duo approached the young development studio Eko Software, which created a 3-D game engine specifically for the game.
 Eko Software was founded in 1999 specifically for the game.

 The team used exact measurements for each room, building it like an architectural model, informed by the gameplay rules, such as characters being allowed to move across the screen and into the light.
 The illustrators then designed the lighting and aesthetic of each room.
 The 3-D graphic artists created models of the room based on the concept art.
 Bitmappers drew the walls, objects, etcetera, and mappers added images to the rooms.

 The characters were designed as a result of Loisel's research.
 The modeler created a triangle-based wire sculpture, and then texture-mapped the character image on top of the sculpture.
 The cartoonist created animations for physical actions of the characters walking, jumping, climbing, etc. The speed and length of movements were adjusted according to the gameplay.
 After creating one character, Loisel designed companions and enemies to populate the universe.

 The game borrows motifs from franchises like Tomb Raider, Rayman, Quake, The Matrix and Star Wars.
-Cryo UK's MD Stuart Furnival explained, "We've taken some of the elements from Crash Bandicoot and Tomb Raider, and developed a hybrid of the platform and action adventure genres to create a contemporary, sophisticated and unique game."
+Cryo UK's managing director Stuart Furnival explained, "We've taken some of the elements from Crash Bandicoot and Tomb Raider, and developed a hybrid of the platform and action adventure genres to create a contemporary, sophisticated and unique game."
 Cryo advertised Gift as one of the first video games to parody other video games.